-- "11.5 The Adequacy Threshold for the Value of Future Best Estimate Bonuses and Shareholder Profits under Related Product Groups in respect of benefits that are contractually linked to the performance of the assets held (i.e. where a risk free discount rate is not used to discount future expected cash flows) is equal to the difference between: - a) the Best Estimate Liability on Basis 2 (either in accordance with paragraph 9.1.3 or paragraph 10.1.3, whichever is applicable), but using a risk free discount rate (or rates) based on the current observable, objective rates that relate to the nature, structure and term of the future liability cash flows; and - b) the Best Estimate Liability on Basis 2."
+- "The adequacy threshold for the value of future best estimate bonuses and shareholder profits under related product groups in respect of benefits that are contractually linked to the performance of the assets held is equal to the difference between: - a) the best estimate liability on basis 2 (either in accordance with paragraph 97 or paragraph 109, whichever is applicable), but using the discount rate (or rates) that the life company considered to be risk fee as described in paragraph 58; and - b) the best estimate liability on basis 2."

-The difference in the definition of the policy liability under AASB1038 and LPS1.04 and the different descriptions of the adequacy test under AASB1038 and LPS1.04 lead to different interpretations.
+The difference in the definition of the policy liability under AASB 1038 and LPS 340 and the different descriptions of the adequacy test under AASB 1038 and LPS 340 lead to different interpretations.

-Example 2 - Only Use VSA to Meet the Liability Adequacy Test - Complications
+Only Use VSA to Meet the Liability Adequacy Test - Complications